 Boxty is an Irish potato pancake, made with both cooked and raw potatoes.
 The cooked potatoes come in the form of mashed potatoes, while the raw potatoes are shredded.
 Flour, eggs, and milk are added to the potatoes to form a batter, which is then fried with a little oil or butter just like regular pancakes.

 What Anderson Cooper was served might have been a London interpretation of it, but the real boxty is something of a revelation to me.
 It’s like a better hash brown if that’s possible.

 If you ever google a boxty recipe, you’ll come across many kinds.
 Some with less flour and liquid and therefore, more hash brown-ey.
 Others with more flour and liquid and therefore, more pancake-y.

 You can tell from the texture, the ones on the left are the more pancake-y.

 And still more here, thinner and bigger in size, more like crepes

 They’re all good!
-I’ve decided, however, to present to you the recipe for something in between, not too hash brown-ey, not too pancake-y.
+I’ve decided, however, to present to you a boxty that’s in between, not too hash brown-ey, not too pancake-y.

 Because balance is the spice of life, and compromise makes the world go ’round.
 That comes from the wisdom of Yoda, by the way.